MrAhmalo/roblox-portfolio/index.md

 I started to learn about Roblox Studio, Scripting, Building, Modelling and that stuff 2 Years ago.
 I have lots of experience in Terrain and designing (for example an GUI).**

-**And yeah I know my account says its created 1 year ago, but this is not my first account since I lost the data of my old one.**
+**And yeah I know my account profile says its created 1 year ago, but this is not my first account since I lost the data of my old one.**

 ## Here are some links: